-To edit the quiz in Moodle, you must first click the Turn editing on button in the top right corner.
+To get to global settings and edit the quiz in Moodle, you must first click the Turn editing on button in the top right corner.
 Next, select the pencil icon next to the quiz under the desired quiz.

 When creating a quiz, you have the ability to use a time limit.
 This puts a limit on how long the student has to complete the quiz once he or she has started it.
 The time limit can range anywhere from a number of seconds to a number of days depending on the time limit you would like to set.